gordonmurray/gordonmurray.github.io/_posts/2023-11-09-apache-flink-and-apache-iceberg.md

 With the data now in s3, I was able to start a new Flink job and query the existing data which is great.
 Overall, using Iceberg could be a great option for long term storage of data on s3 in a structured format that Flink or other tools like Apache Drill can readily query when needed.

-The source to replicate this is on Github at [LINK].
+The source to replicate this is on Github at [https://github.com/gordonmurray/apache_flink_and_iceberg](https://github.com/gordonmurray/apache_flink_and_iceberg).
 The main part to get this running was the SQL command in Flink to create a catalog, nearly identical to the process for Paimon too.

 ```
 CREATE CATALOG s3_catalog WITH (